AndreMaz/moleculer-prometheus-demo/README.md

 ### The Idea

 Moleculer Services have [built-in registry mechanism](https://moleculer.services/docs/0.14/registry.html) that handles the discovery of new nodes.
-This repo shows how to use this feature to add on-the-fly new targets to Prometheus.
+This repo shows how to use this feature (via small [`middleware/prometheus-sd.js`](middleware/prometheus-sd.js)) to add on-the-fly new targets to Prometheus.

 **Overview**
 ![image](media/overview.png)